nexy7574/nio-bot/docs/guides/004-creating-custom-parsers.md

 Great question!

 With parsers, there's often a split between complicated/customisable, and fixed parsers.
-For example, [IntegerParser](#niobot.utils.parsers.IntegerParser) is a customisable parser - You can pass options to it while initialising it, and it will use those options to parse the input.
-However, on the contrary, [BooleanParser](#niobot.utils.parsers.BooleanParser) is a fixed parser - it does not take any options, and will always convert the input to a boolean.
+For example, [IntegerParser][niobot.utils.parsers.IntegerParser] is a customisable parser - You can pass options to it while initialising it, and it will use those options to parse the input.
+However, on the contrary, [BooleanParser][niobot.utils.parsers.BooleanParser] is a fixed parser - it does not take any options, and will always convert the input to a boolean.

 Basically, `StatelessParser` never needs to access `self` while parsing. `Parser` *can*.